Myanmar Now: Awards and recognition

-In 2016, Myanmar Now reporter Htet Khaung Lin won the Lorenzo Natali Media Prize awarded by the European Commission for a report on underage sex workers in Myanmar.

-In 2020, Myanmar Now, in collaboration with international partners, won an Online Journalism Award in the category of "Excellence in Collaboration and Partnerships" for cross-border reporting on wildlife trafficking involving pangolins.

-In 2021, Myanmar Now’s editor-in-chief, Swe Win, received the Shorenstein Journalism Award from Stanford University’s Walter H. Shorenstein Asia-Pacific Research Center (APARC) for his leadership in advancing press freedom and accountability journalism in Myanmar.
+In 2021, Myanmar Now's editor-in-chief, Swe Win, received the Shorenstein Journalism Award from Stanford University's Walter H. Shorenstein Asia-Pacific Research Center (APARC) for his leadership in advancing press freedom and accountability journalism in Myanmar.

-In 2022, Myanmar Now won the SOPA Award for Excellence in Human Rights Reporting (regional level) for its coverage of human rights abuses following the 2021 military coup.
+In 2022, Myanmar Now won the "SOPA Award for Excellence in Human Rights Reporting" (regional level) for its coverage of human rights abuses following the 2021 military coup.

-In 2023, Myanmar Now received the Free Media Pioneer Award jointly presented by the International Press Institute (IPI) and International Media Support (IMS), recognizing its “courageous commitment to independent investigative journalism” despite severe repression under Myanmar’s military regime.
+In 2023, Myanmar Now received the Free Media Pioneer Award jointly presented by the International Press Institute (IPI) and International Media Support (IMS), recognizing its "courageous commitment to independent investigative journalism" despite severe repression under Myanmar's military regime.